sun5lower/5SOS/README.md

 + Mainly I used Git locally for every day checks and tweaks.
 + I ran my documents through **W3C Validator** for automatic syntax check, to see if there is no unnecessary code and discrepancies.

-+ Carousel photos didn't line up nicely in Edge To fix this problem I resized the photos,but I am aware that there is another way how to fix the poor alignment with stylesheet.
-+ I also tested the look and functionality in Firefox browser and everything appears to work there.
-+ Mainly I used Git locally for every day checks and tweaks.
-+ I ran my documents through **W3C Validator** for automatic syntax check, to see if there is no unnecessary code and discrepancies.

-When I sent GitHup pages link via e-mail to my son and he opened it on his tablet, we realized that some of my social media links werent opening properly on some of the pages.
++ When I sent GitHup pages link via e-mail to my son and he opened it on his tablet, we realized that some of my social media links werent opening properly on some of the pages.
 I fixed that, but it helped to have fresh set of eyes to notice that.